 Tincture vs. Edible

-There is a big difference between holding a tincture under your tongue vs. eating and swallowing edible marijuana products.
+There is a big difference between holding a tincture under your tongue vs. eating and swallowing it or any other edible product.

 While the main difference is small, the different onset of effects can be quite noticeable.